Our Lady of Fátima: Scepticism

 Alfredo Barroso, journalist and politician, claims that the "Miracle of Fatima" never existed, and that it is a "product of illiteracy, ignorance and the beliefs of three children terrorised by the image of a cruel, vengeful and punishing God".
 For Barroso, the "miracle of Fatima" became a weapon to hurl against the Republic, freedom and democracy, against atheism and communism, in a classic alliance between "the sword and the hyssop" under the aegis of the dictator Salazar.

 Tomás da Fonseca, author of some books on the subject and one of Fátima's fiercest critics, considers it "the biggest hoax of this century".
-He claims that three priests – Manuel Marques Ferreira, Benevenuto de Sousa, and Abel Ventura do Céu Faria – decided to promote apparitions for purely profitable purposes, but the evidence is very weak.
-João Ilharco, a professor, wrote a book that made him lose his job, Fátima desmascarada (1971), with similar claims, but also lacking evidence.
+He claims that three priests – Manuel Marques Ferreira, Benevenuto de Sousa, and Abel Ventura do Céu Faria – took it upon themselves to promote the apparitions for profit, but evidence is scant and weak.
+João Ilharco, a professor, wrote a book that caused the loss of his job, Fátima desmascarada (1971), in which he furthers similar claims, but also lacks evidence.
 The journalist and writer Patrícia Carvalho states that the gratuitous attacks and accusations against specific figures of the Church, without irrefutable proof, characterised the first texts opposing Fatima, as well as some of the books later published about it.